Official travel trade website for Northern Ireland

 Road Directions

-FROM BELFAST Drive west on the M1 motorway and leave on the Junction 7 off-slip for Sprucefield Lisburn, bearing left to turn toward Lisburn.
+From Belfast: Drive west on the M1 motorway and leave on the Junction 7 off-slip for Sprucefield Lisburn, bearing left to turn toward Lisburn.
 Proceed under the motorway overpass bridge, and turn left immediately at the traffic lights beneath it, heading west on Blaris Road for almost 2 miles.
 At the Halftown Road T-junction, turn left, then immediately right to the security Gate 3 at Maze Long Kesh.
 A security attendant at the barrier can guide you from there.
 There's only one main tarmac road directly to us on the site.
 Once you arrive at our hangar compound, drive through the main gates in the middle and park around the edges of our spacious car park.

-FROM OTHER DIRECTIONS Make your way to the Sprucefield Lisburn roundabout and follow the directions above to Blaris Road.
+Other: Make your way to the Sprucefield Lisburn roundabout and follow the directions above to Blaris Road.

 Public Transport Directions